HamideT4/HamideT4/README.md

 In addition to being a data developer, I am interested in network administration and machine learning.

 **Research Interest:**
-- 🔭 I am currently interested in the development of mobile applications
+- 🔭 I am currently interested in the development of web applications
 - 🌱 I’m currently learning Data Development : Machine Learning (Initiation), Data Warehousing and Data Visualization
 - 👯 I’m looking to collaborate on projects about data development and web development
 - 📫 You can reach me at [HAMIDE](https://www.linkedin.com/in/hamid%C3%A9-mahamat-8457b0258/)